DNAbased/PyFFAME/README.md

 ## Usage

 Edit the config_file.py file to customize your design.

+Alternatively, run the shiny App (app.R) for an interactive config file creator.
+This app will ask you for all necessary information and create a PyFFAME-compatible config file.

-The options are explained here:
+The following options are available:

 | Parameter | Description | Value |
 | --- | --- | --- |